 The favorite proverbs in Russian are about truth.
 They forcefully express a long and difficult national experience, sometimes in striking fashion:

 One word of truth shall outweigh the whole world.

 It is on such a seemingly fantastic violation of the law of conservation of mass and energy that my own activity is based, and my appeal to the writers of the world.

 Translation by Alexis Klimoff

-The Nobel Lectures exists in give English translations:
+The Nobel Lectures exists in six English translations: